gray0018/Mesh-deformation-based-normal-integration/README.md

 <img src="data/scholar.png" width="512px">  |  <img src="data/scholar.gif" width="512px">

 ### Adding depth prior
-- We use the normal map of standord bunny as input, and add sparse depth prior from different part.
+- We use the normal map of standord bunny as input, and add sparse depth prior from different parts.
 <img src="data/normal_depth_prior.svg" >

 - Below is the mean absolute error map of not adding depth prior and adding depth prior.
 We can see that adding depth prior significantly reduce the depth error.
 <img src="data/with_and_wo_depth_prior.svg" >